When we calculate a simple average of a given set of values, the assumption is that all the values carry an equal weight or importance.

 In the above case, the weights were assigned in such a way that the total added up to 100%.
 But in real life scenarios, it may not always be the case.

 Let’s have a look at the same example with different weights.

 In the above case, the weights add up to 200%.

-If I use the same SUMPRODUCT formula, it would give me the wrong result.
+If I use the same SUMPRODUCT formula, it will give me the wrong result.

 In the above result, I have doubled all the weights, and it returns the weighted average value as 153.2.
 Now we know a student can’t get more than 100 out of 100, no matter how brilliant he/she is.

-The reason this happens is because the weights don’t add up to 100%.
+The reason for this is that the weights don’t add up to 100%.